CChristian-hub/capsule-bootcamp-2022/week06/README.md

 # `week 06`

-In this folder you will find most of the exercises and the project done in the fifth week of the bootcamp !
+In this folder you will find most of the exercises and the project done in the sixth week of the bootcamp !

 Each week has its own challenges, week six is based on learning